Sapporo Tenjinyama Art Studio Guidelines for Health and Safety (updated on Oct 31th, 2021)

 When eating or drinking in the facility, please avoid face-to-face contact, keep a distance.
 Please keep your meals short and quiet, and wear a mask when talking.

-In order to secure a safer environment for all studio users, during the pandemic, we are limiting the number of Studio Apartment residents.
-Below is the updated numbers of residents at Studio Apartment B & C. (No alternation for Studio A)
+In order to secure a safe distance among all studio users, we are occasianally limiting the number of Studio Apartment residents.
+Currently there is no change in the numbers of those share one studio from the original operation.

 Code of Conduct for Users